warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/build-a-keychain-app.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Set up a basic Go app
+# Build a Keychain app

 ## Overview

-This guide explains how to build a basic Keychain application using the [Keychain SDK](../implementations/keychain-sdk).
+This guide explains how to build a basic Keychain application using the [Keychain SDK](implementations/keychain-sdk).

 ## Prerequisites

 - [Go](https://golang.org/dl/) 1.23 or later
 - `make`

-Before starting, you should also take the steps from this guide: [Create a Keychain](../operate-a-keychain/create-a-keychain).
+Before starting, you should also take the steps from this guide: [Create a Keychain](operate-a-keychain/create-a-keychain).

 ## 1. Scaffold a Go app